skalavala/skalavala.github.io/_posts/2018-01-11-diy-camera.md

 *    Set `post_capture` to 5.
 *    set `target_directory` to the location of your choice - I use `/home/pi/Pictures`

 Save and exit the file.
 By the way, you can change the resolution to what ever you need depending on your camera's maximum supported resolution.
+Here is a copy of my `motion.config` for your reference: [click here to view my motion.conf file](https://raw.githubusercontent.com/skalavala/skalavala.github.io/master/_data/motion.conf)

 After making changes, you also need to make changes to one more file.
 Type in the command `sudo nano /etc/default/motion` and press enter.